oliverde8/comfyBundle/README.md

 - [ ] Add composer.json file
 - [ ] Add command line to see configs & scopes
-- [ ] Add caching per scope.
-For doctrine add configs to make it possible.
 - [ ] Add form builders for each config type.
 - [ ] Add more basic config types.
 - [ ] Add more documentation.
-- [ ] Add easy admin support.
+- [ ] Add caching per scope.
+For doctrine add configs to make it possible.
 - [ ] Add documentation on how not to use doctrine.